LambdaTest/LT-appium-java/README.md

 1. Run a sample automation script of **Java** for application testing with **Appium** on **LambdaTest**.
 2. Learn more about Desired Capabilities for Appium testing.
 3. Explore advanced features of LambdaTest.

-To learn more about how LambdaTest can help you in running Appium Tests with Java, do check out our [Java With Appium Guide](https://www.lambdatest.com/support/docs/appium-java/).

 ## Pre-requisites